IBM/pfloat/README.md

 # pfloat: A 8-/16-/32-bit floating point number family

-Key words: floating point number, varaible precision, CNN simulation, reduced bit size, FP8, FP16, FP32, bfloat, neural network
+Key words: floating point number representation, variable precision, CNN simulation, reduced bit size, FP8, FP16, FP32, bfloat, BFLOAT16, convolutional neural network

 ## Introduction
 Floating point representation of 'real world' numbers are required for simulations of 'real world' systems.
-The number of available bits as well as the meaning of those bits has a profound impact on the accuracy of such simulations.
+The number of available bits as well as the meaning of those bits have a profound impact on the accuracy of such simulations.

-There's a range of floating point number representations available, notably the ones standardized by IEEE plus some important additional formats, worth mentioning here is bfloat16.
+There's a range of floating point number representations available, notably the ones standardized by IEEE plus some important additional formats, worth mentioning is e.g. bfloat16.

 The IEEE formats (e.g. float, double) use the MSB as sign bit, the next 8 or 11 bits as biased exponent, with the reminder of the (LSB-)bits as mantissa bits.
 Each exponent bit pattern covers a binary bucket, with the mantissa bits determining the actual number inside this binary bucket.
 The number of exponent and mantissa bits is kept constant, which implies that the exponent bias is a constant.
-Those number ranges cover ranges from +max to minus max, where max is typically a large number.
+Those number ranges cover ranges from +max to minus max, where max is typically a very large number.

 The number of exponent bits determine the dynamic range of representable numbers, while the number of mantissa bits determine the accuracy.

 We are addressing here
-general and specific cases where the number of exponent and mantissa bits is not equal for all representable floating point numbers.
+general and specific cases where the number of exponent and mantissa bits is _not equal_ for all representable floating point numbers.
 We implement a selected set of 8-/16-/32-bit floating point types which are judged to be good candidates for simulations of CNNs (Convolutional Neural Networks).

 ## The generalized case: vfloat

 We consider a family of floating point representations, which we name **vfloat** for the current discussion, which are basically characterized by not having a constant (but **v**ariable) exponent bias as well as a **v**ariable number of exponent- and mantissa-bits.

 In other words: Precious bits are invested to divide the entire range of representable numbers into several (sub-)ranges.
-Each (sub-)range can have its own exponent bias, the magnitude of which is implicitly defined by the specific vfloat type.
+Each (sub-)range can have its own exponent bias, the magnitude of which is _implicitly_ defined by the specific vfloat type.
 The exponent bias for vfloat is encoded in range bits.
 In addition, each encoded range of a vfloat can have its own distinct number of sign-/exponent-/mantissa-bits.

 For example, the vfloat type
 `vfloat8_32_2_5_0_1` would be an 8-bit